MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_DUCO_DUCOBOX_MQTT.md

 |:-------------|:------------------|:------------------|:------------------|
 | **write holding** | Writes an integer value to a specific register. | `INT` | Only integer values are processed further.

 MQTT subscription topic is a concatenation of the subscribe prefix variable, function block name, node number and register number.
-For example, topic `Devices/PLC/House/In/RS485/FB_RS485_DUCO_DUCOBOX_MQTT/1/0` with payload `30` will set the 'Target value (%)' parameter for node 1 (which in this case represents entire system).
+For example, topic `Devices/PLC/House/In/RS485/FB_RS485_DUCO_DUCOBOX_MQTT/1/0` with payload `30` will set the 'Target value (%)' parameter for node 1 (which in this case represents the entire system).
 Go through the DUCO modbus register documentation linked above for a deeper understanding.

 Upon a succesfull write operation the received payload will be published on the 'Out' topic.
 Continuing with the example above this will result in a payload `30` to be published on topic `Devices/PLC/House/Out/RS485/FB_RS485_DUCO_DUCOBOX_MQTT/1/0`.